Skip to main content

 Reducing your personal carbon footprint

-In terms of reducing your personal carbon footprint, among the most impactful actions an individual can take are:
+To reduce your personal carbon footprint, some of the most impactful actions you can take are:

-• Reducing the amount you drive, if you have a car
+• reducing the amount you drive, if you have a car, or go car-free

-Less quantifiable, though potentially more impactful actions include voting, campaigning and lobbying, and shifting pensions, investments and banks to ensure your money isn’t driving climate change.
+You can also make an impact by voting, campaigning and lobbying, and shifting pensions, investments and banks to make sure your money isn’t going towards activities that cause climate change.